Drakes Supermarkets: New concept store

 In 2018, Drakes opened a new concept store at Wayville in South Australia.
 The store has a completely new layout including popcorn machine, orange juice machine, kombucha taps and hot food available from the service deli.
 The concept has proven popular, with Collinswood and Salisbury also taking on similar styling as the Wayville store.

 Other operations

 Drakes Supermarkets operates its own meat centres, at Parkinson in Queensland and Beverley in South Australia.
 It supplies its own fruit and vegetables through It's Fresh, also in both states.

-Drakes operates two newsagencies in Adelaide, as well as three Cellarbrations liquor stores.
+Drakes operates two newsagencies in Adelaide, as well as five Cellarbrations liquor stores.

 Controversies

+Underpayments

 Between 2014 and 2020, Drakes Supermarkets underpaid their managerial staff by $1.5 million, which they settled to repay along with $590,000 in penalties and interest.
+Specifically, Drakes failed to pay their staff for performing overtime work or pay the appropriate penalty rates during hours that attracted such rates, in addition to making unlawful deductions from employee's payslips for the use of mandatory uniform items.

+Afterpay

+In 2023, Drakes adopted the Buy now, Pay later service Afterpay across all of its stores, which the South Australian Council of Social Service warned could cause "very dangerous debt traps".

 Community initiatives

 Community Dollars

 Drakes Supermarkets has a unique community funding programme called Community Dollars.
 Volunteer organisations that join the programme receive tags to pass on to members who shop at Drakes supermarkets.
 1c in every $1 spent at a Drakes store in South Australia and 2c in Queensland is donated to the nominated charity when the tags are presented at checkout.
 This programme has seen over $500,000 between 2018-2020 donated to non-profit groups across both states.